ferthelet/phase-1-algorithms-what-is-an-algorithm/README.md

 ## Learning Goals

 - Define "algorithm"
-- Outline the steps for solving problems using algorithms
+- Outline the steps for solving problems using algorithms.

 ## Introduction